gnoryn/portfolio_pi_chart/README.md

     ./portfolio_pichart.py (input file)

-    When using CSV example
+    When using CSV example :

         ./portfolio_pichart.py -i example.csv

-    When Using dataframe.pkl
+    When Using dataframe.pkl :

-    ./portfolio_pichart.py -df dataframe.pkly
+        ./portfolio_pichart.py -df dataframe.pkl

     Should get the same image as example.png